 Input the following values; replacing

 Host azure.widgetcorp.techProxyCommand /usr/local/bin/cloudflared access ssh --hostname %h

 You can now test the SSH flow by running a command to reach the service.
 When the command is run,

 cloudflared will launch a browser window to prompt you to authenticate with your identity provider before establishing the connection from your terminal.

 Cloudflare can render an SSH client in your browser without the need for client software or end user configuration changes.

-To enable, navigate to the application page of the Access section in the Cloudflare for Teams dashboard.
+To enable, navigate to the application page of the Access section in the Zero Trust dashboard.
 Click Edit and select the Settings tab.
 In the

 Once enabled, when users authenticate and visit the URL of the application, Cloudflare will render a terminal in their browser.